Ab initio uncertainty quantification in scattering analysis of microscopy: Discussion

-As an example, we derived a probabilistic generative model for DDM \cite{cerbino2008differential,giavazzi2009scattering}, and show that the estimation in DDM analysis is equivalent to minimizing the temporal variogram of the projected intensity in the reciprocal space.
-Compared to tracking-based algorithms, DDM eliminates the need to track individual features, but selecting a range of wavevectors is still typically required in minimizing the loss function, which can differ in a case-by-case manner.
-With the probabilistic model of data, we derived the maximum marginal likelihood estimator of the parameters, which optimally weighs information at each wavevector, removing the need for selecting a wavevector range to analyze.
-By evoking the generalized Schur algorithm for Toeplitz covariance and further reducing data by truncating high-frequency wavevectors, we can accelerate the computation by around $10^5$ times for a microscopy video of regular size, compared to directly computing the likelihood function, allowing almost real-time analysis.
+Here, we use DDM \cite{cerbino2008differential,giavazzi2009scattering} as an example to illustrate how building a probabilistic model can connect the original estimator from standard DDM and to improve conventional loss-minimization methods through the maximum marginal likelihood estimator.
+We show that the estimation in DDM analysis is equivalent to minimizing the temporal variogram of the projected intensity in the reciprocal space based on our probabilistic model.
+Compared to tracking-based algorithms, DDM eliminates the need to track individual features, but selecting a range of wave vectors is still typically required to minimize the loss function, which can differ in a case-by-case manner.
+With the probabilistic model of data, we derived the maximum marginal likelihood estimator of the parameters, which optimally weighs information at each wave vector, removing the need for selecting a wave-vector range to analyze.
+By evoking the generalized Schur algorithm for Toeplitz covariance and further reducing data by truncating the high-frequency wave vectors, we can accelerate the computation by around $10^5$ times for a microscopy video of regular size, compared to directly computing the likelihood function, allowing almost real-time analysis.
+We have implemented the AIUQ approaches, and shared them as publicly available software packages available in R and MATLAB \cite{AIUQ2024Rpackage,AIUQ2024MATLABpackage}.

-Through a variety of simulated studies of both isotropic and anisotropic processes, we found that the tuning-free AIUQ approach achieves a high estimation accuracy of model parameters and MSDs which were not seen before, justifying the efficiency in integrating the information at different wavevectors by the likelihood function.
-The $95\%$ confidence intervals of MSDs from the AIUQ estimation are typically narrow yet they cover the true MSDs at most $\Delta t$'s, indicating precise uncertainty quantification.
+Through a variety of simulated and real experiments of both isotropic and anisotropic processes, imaged in both fluorescent and bright field modes, we found that the tuning-free AIUQ approach achieves a high estimation accuracy of model parameters and MSDs which were not seen before, justifying the efficiency in integrating the information at different wave vectors by the likelihood function.
+The $95\%$ confidence intervals of MSDs from the AIUQ estimation are typically narrow yet they cover the true MSDs for most $\Delta t$'s, indicating precise uncertainty quantification.
+Similar to DDM, our algorithm is robust even in scenarios with small signals on a bright background.
 Furthermore, using either the maximum likelihood value or predictive error, our method is able to correctly identify the true model amongst a few possible candidates using imaging data.
 This aspect had not been previously explored within this context.
+The key aspect of the AIUQ approach is that it removes the need for selecting wave-vector range and weighing information on each wave vector in a case by case manner.
+This feature is particularly useful to be integrated into high-throughput experiments for automatically determining the gelation time at various experimental conditions.